Hi, I'm Shannon Williams, LMFT (she/her)

 I'm a licensed Marriage and Family Therapist and founder of Rising Anchor Therapy.
 I provide high quality, compassionate, and directive therapy with folks who feel stuck, overwhelmed, or frustrated that they aren't where they want to be.

-After working for years in toxic community mental health work environments, I founded Rising Anchor Therapy.
-Our mission is to provide high quality, individualized care for clients from therapists who are not burnout, and have the energy and training to provide great therapy.
+After working for years in toxic community mental health work environments, I needed something different for both myself and my clients.
+At Rising Anchor, our mission is to provide high quality, individualized care for clients from therapists who are not burnout, and have the energy and training to provide great therapy.
 As a practice, we advocate for a change of oppressive systems that have an impact on individual mental health rather than just focusing on symptoms.
 We are affirming allies and advocates.
 Everyone is welcome and safe to be themselves here.

 I’ve been working in the mental health field since 2014 and have a range of training and experience focusing on treating teens, adults, and families with anxiety and depression, trauma, and high relational conflict.
 I’m from the east coast and have a casual and direct communication approach.
 Although I've got the background as a mental health expert, I don’t pretend to be an expert on your life or tell you what to do.
 Instead I work collaboratively with you to empower you to meet your goals.
 I believe a good therapeutic relationship is a balance between empathy and support, and gentle challenges to get you where you want to be.
 My approach combines elements of Cognitive Behavioral Therapy, Narrative, and Existential to find what works best for each person, couple, or family.